Welcome To 4th Grade

 infraction.
 A Behavior Reminder can be given by any Staff/Faculty member.

-If you plan to take your child on vacation during regularly scheduled school days, your child will be expected to read, journal, and practice math.
-Your child will have as many days as she or he was absent to complete any required work.
+If you plan to take your child on vacation during regularly scheduled school days, your child will be expected to read and journal.
+I will keep what we accomplish during the time your child is out in a folder and review it when your child returns.
+Your child will have as many days out to complete the work.

 Kim Class Etiquette